Indonesia: Sulawesi - July 2010

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Here they are at last!
 The little monsters of the Lembeh Strait...
-Open your eyes wide: these strange creatures are gifted at camouflage.
-A treasure trove of underwater biodiversity, which attracts divers from all over the world to the north of the Indonesian island of Sulawesi.
+Open your eyes wide: these strange creatures are gifted in camouflage.
+A treasure of underwater biodiversity, which attracts here, in the north of the Indonesian island of Sulawesi, divers from all over the world.

 The Toadfish of Lembeh

-To find these critters, nothing beats the eye of local guide divers.
-Specialists in "Muck-dive" (These observation dives flush with the substrate where sand, sediments, coral debris and rubbish mix together), they are perfectly familiar with the favorite sites and planets of all miniature monsters, who play hide and seek on the seabed.
+To find these creatures, nothing is better than the eye of the local guide-divers.
+Specialists of the "muck-dive" (these observation dives at the bottom of the substrate where sand, sediments, coral debris and waste are mixed), they know perfectly the sites and the favorite hideouts of all the miniature monsters, which play hide and seek on the bottom.

-I would never have found this little fish-toad without Nofry-Ungke, guide at Other Lembeh Lodge.
-It's his finger, there, next to the beast.
+I would never have found this little toadfish without Nofry-Ungke, guide at Other Lembeh Lodge.
+That's his finger, right there, next to the bug.

 I love toad fish or frog fish (referred to as frog-fish in English, they are also called antennal in French).
 Fish that look like nothing and can barely swim.

-Their fins are almost paws and they move awkwardly, a clumsy step on the bottom.
-They are often perched on sponges of the same color as them.
+Their fins are almost like legs and they move awkwardly, with a clumsy walk, on the bottom.
+They are often perched on sponges of the same color as themselves.

-To feed, they wait for prey to pass nearby and swallow it.
-They have on the front a lure, a kind of mini-fishing rod, that they agitate to attract their future meal within reach of mouth ...
+To feed, they wait for a prey to pass by and gobble it up.
+They have a lure on their forehead, a kind of mini fishing rod, which they shake to attract their future meal within reach of their mouth...

 An adorable mini-monster, met several times, who deigned to pose for me ...